 Preventive and therapeutic methods against malaria, a major parasitic disease, need to be established because of the emergences of multiple drug-resistant Plasmodium strains.
 Malaria is caused by Plasmodium parasite, and this parasite is incapable of most types of amino acid biosynthesis, depending on a part of the amino acid source on free amino acids in plasma.
-Thus, we are searching for a method of malaria control based on nutritional knowledge by performing the global analysis of amino acid composition in plasma (plasma aminogram analysis).
-With an in vivo murine model, we have shown that the treatment of mice with isoleucine deficient diet (Ile-def diet) significantly inhibited parasitemia.
-A combination studies with Ile-def diet and artesunate, the first-line drug against malaria, indicated that this food has synergistic effect with antimalarial agents.
-Furthermore, Ile-def diet treatment prolonged the survival of the mice that is experimental model of cerebral malaria.
-Currently, using an in vivo murine model, we are studying the effect of Ile-def diet on liver-stage parasite development.
+For the better understanding of host-Plasmodium interactions, we focused on amino acids and performed "aminogram", which is a multivariate index analysis using statistical modeling of free amino acid composition of the bloods.
+In a murine model of cerebral malaria is one of the most severe clinical manifestations of malaria, we have shown that aminogram modification by adjusting amino acid intake with isoleucine deficient diet prolonged survival without inhibiting parasite proliferation (= cerebral malaria tolerance).
+Interestingly, live imaging indicated no difference in brain parasite burden between control and the deficient diet fed mice.
+These results indicate the possibility that amino acid-related host-parasites interactions are involved in cerebral malaria.
+Currently, in an in vivo murine model, we are studying the presence or absence of the association between plasma aminogram and cerebral malaria tolerance.